 Excerpt of the ESMA Questions and Answers, Application of the UCITS Directive, ESMA34-43-392, p.57

 IV.
 COMMERCIAL INFORMATION

 Publication of information about the Fund:

-The latest annual reports and the composition of the assets will be sent to unitholders within eight business days upon written request to: CARMIGNAC GESTION, 24, place Vendôme, 75001 PARIS
+The latest annual and semi-annual reports shall be sent to unitholders within one week upon written request to: CARMIGNAC GESTION, 24, place Vendôme, 75001 PARIS.